HannesRammer/Dartabase/dartabase_model/README.md

 HOW TO SETUP
 ------------

-After you have sucessfully finished setting up 'Dartabase Migration'
+After you have successfully finished setting up 'Dartabase Migration'

 1. Install Dartabase Model the usual pubspec way